endless-sky/endless-sky-wiki/CreatingEvents.md

 		fleet "Large Free Worlds" 1300
 ```

 In general, anything specified in an event will overwrite the previous value of that data element.
 (For example, specifying a new `government` replaces the previous one.)
 For data elements that can take a list of an arbitrary number of values (such as the `attributes` of a system or planet), if an event modifies that element, by default it replaces all of the previous values.
-To make it clearer whether that is your intention or not, **starting in version 0.9.7** you can use the `add` and `remove` keywords:
+Starting in v0.9.7 you can modify such elements without replacing the previous value by using the add and remove keywords:

 ```c++
 event "goodbye world"